Call us! (615) 938-7878 || Already a customer? Log in here

-The Federal mandata states, "If you are excluded in one state, you are excluded in all states," creating a lot of work for HR and compliance departments.
+The Federal mandate states, "If you are excluded in one state, you are excluded in all states," creating a lot of work for HR and compliance departments.

 ProviderTrust tackles this workload by checking every exclusion list from the OIG LEIE to the 35 state Medicaid and Medicare exclusion lists in order to find every possible excluded provider, employee and vendor in your organization’s workforce.

 Be alerted only when we find one of your employees, providers, or vendors on one of the exclusion lists: OIG exclusion list, GSA EPLS, SAM, and state Medicaid exclusion lists.

-Effective March 25, 2011 within the Affordable Care Act, CMS recommended states should require monthly checks of the OIG LEIE exclusion list for all employees and providers involved in providing health care services for an organization billing Medicare and Medicaid.
+Effective March 25, 2011 within the Affordable Care Act, CMS recommended states require monthly checks of the OIG LEIE exclusion list for all employees and providers involved in providing healthcare services for an organization billing Medicare and Medicaid.

-In the past, multiple federal exclusion lists have existed in differing forms including the OIG, LEIE, GSA EPLS, etc. An increasing number of states maintain Medicare exclusion lists.
+In the past, multiple federal exclusion lists have existed in differing forms including the OIG, LEIE, GSA EPLS, etc. Now, an increasing number of states maintain Medicare exclusion lists.

 As of this past November, the federal government started to work on combining federal exclusion lists into one dataset called SAM (System for Award Management).
 The EPLS system was retired on November 21, 2012.

 According to the HHS/OIG website, exclusion lists exist to prevent individuals and vendors from participating in providing services to healthcare organizations (as an employee, provider, or vendor) billing Medicare or Medicaid for services provided for both mandatory and permissive reasons:

-The most common question we hear from clients is: "Is it sufficient to just check the state Medicaid exclusion list where my facility is located in addition to the OIG exclusion list?"
+The most common question we hear is: "Is checking my facilities' state Medicaid exclusion list and the OIG exclusion list enough?"

-The short answer is: No. You should check all the federal and state exclusion lists because the employee or provider may fail to disclose past address history.
-Our team has co-authored a White Paper on this subject containing what we believe to be best practices.
-The White Paper includes references to CMS guidelines: OIG Exclusion List Best Practices.
+The short answer is: No. You should check all federal and state exclusion lists because the employee or provider may fail to disclose past address history.